aallali/Gomoku/README.md

             - _~~try to detect if a move will force bad move for opponent~~_
             - _~~try to reverse the process by finding the bad move for him, and check if it can be forced by making him play it to block an open4 or win5~~_

-        unnecessary, an advanced move thinking, that require wide base of moves and in depth check, my current version of gomoku played safer move in this case, played A5 and won against me after 17 moves by aligning 5 in row and finished stats with 2(b)-4(w).
+        unnecessary, an advanced move thinking, that requires a wide base of moves and in-depth check, my current version of Gomoku played a safer move in this case, played A5 and won against me after 17 moves by aligning 5 in a row and finished stats with 2(b)-4(w).
         - the rest moves history `A5,A6,A3,A2,F3,F5,I5,G7,J4,H7,F7,J6,K5,L6,H8,I3,I7`

-    - [ ] `[fix]` : black aligned  6 in row, the opponent still had to capture the last rock, but even tho, it doesnt break the win 5, so it should declare black as winner directly
+    - [x] `[fix]`: black aligned  6 in a row, the opponent still had to capture the last rock, but even tho, it doesn't break the win 5, it should declare black as the winner directly
         - scenario:
             - `B1,B2,B4,C1,A3,D0,C2,D3,A0,D2,D4,G5,B8,H6,B9,B10,D1,E4,F4,E0,C0,F0,H0,I7,K9,A2,B7,B5,D3,D5,F3,G4,C6,E4,D5,D2,G3,E3,E2,D7,E5,E4,D6,H2,C7,A7,C7,B7`
         - solution:
-            - when verify if the opoonent's captures are covering the row, we also have to check i the remaining pieces are forming a 5win row.
+when verifying if the opponent's captures are covering the row, we also have to check i the remaining pieces are forming a 5win row.
+        - \+ also handled the case when there were multiple breaks, one of them broke the line and the other didn't, so if he picked the wrong capture, it would still consider the player who aligned >=5 in a row as the winner,
-    - [x] `[fix]` : the white chosed to block 5 in row win, but that position is a capture for white if black played it, and white was one capture away to win, so just ignore him and play something better like setup capture since we have 4 captures in hand.
+    - [x] `[fix]`: the white chose to block 5 in a row win, but that position is a capture for white if black played it, and white was one capture away to win, so just ignore him and play something better like setup capture since we have 4 captures in hand.
         - scenario:
             - `J9,I8,I9,H9,J7,K9,G10,J8,I7,K7,L10,H7,H10,F10,I10,I7,J7,G7,H9,I8,J9,F11,G6,K8,K9,H11,K6,I8,L5,M11,J8,J9,J6,I6,L6,I5,I4,I10,I9`
         - solution:
-            - ~~try to find an adapted condition inside the sorter~~, **otherwise just add custom condition for this case outside the scope**
+            - ~~try to find an adapted condition inside the sorter, **otherwise, just add custom condition for this case outside the scope**
-            - i excluded this specific move for black, and let the sorter work normally
+            - I excluded this specific move for black, and let the sorter work normally
             ```ts
             const badWin5EnemyFilter = (l: THeuristic) => l.win5Block && l.captured_opponent
             if (